PNC Menon doesn’t mince his words when describing his involvement in Dubai’s Mohammed bin Rashid City project.

 “The most exciting thing to have happened in my life, is the Meydan Sobha project, the most exciting,” he says again.

-“This is the most exciting thing in my life, if you really ask me.”For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“This is the most exciting thing in my life, if you really ask me.”For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.